andrew153d/AxisDriver/README.md

     {
       "type": "Encoder",
       "mode": "GetPosition",
-      "position":0(optional-device will return with this value)
+      "position":0(optional float - device will return with this value) }
-    }
     ```
     - ```